Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

   - "https://www.codecademy.com/learn/paths/data-science"
 ---

-Jupyter Notebook is a popular web application developed by a large open community of data workers that allows users to create and share documents containing inputs and outputs of code, narrative text, and visualizations.
+Jupyter Notebook is a popular web-based environment that allows users to create and share documents containing inputs and outputs of code, narrative text, and visualizations.
+It was developed by an open community of data workers.

-Data workers use Jupyter Notebook as an integrated development environment (IDE) for these web application and notebook documents features.

 ### Web Application